 Masurian Lakes District, Warmia-Masuria, Poland

-Masurian Lakes District visitor and community guide
+- Masurian Lakes District Map

 The Masurian Lake District of Poland is the most sought-after vacation destination in central Europe for lake lovers.
 Containing over 2000 lakes, most of which are connected by canals and waterways, the district is a favorite of boaters and nature enthusiasts the world over.
 Located in northeastern Poland near the Lithuanian border, the district occupies an area of roughly 20,000 square miles stretching east 180 miles from the lower Vistula River.
 The lakes themselves are the result of melting ice blocks left when the last glacier receded.
 Glacial moraine dammed other low-lying areas creating even more lakes.
 In medieval times, the area was heavily forested.
 Some stands of this forest remain, preserved, to protect natural populations of wildlife and provide nature observation opportunities for the thousands of visitors who flock to the area each year.
 Lakes not connected by natural rivers were connected by artificial canals in the era of water transportation to enhance ease of travel, creating a scenic and natural landscape well-supplied with historical landmarks and ruins.

 Lake Sniardwy, the largest lake in the District, forms the heart of the Masurian Landscape Protective Area.
 Created to protect the postglacial terrain, forest and swamps filled with unique vegetation, as well as many lakes and pools, the Protective Area is open to visitors who enjoy the wide variety of plants, animals and birds living here.
 There are also waterfowl protection acres set aside within the Protective Area, such as Lake Luknajno biosphere reserve with its colony of mute swans.
 The area around Lake Sniardwy is a popular study site for ecological, botanical and zoological research.